See which pages Google can find and index on your site, and learn about any indexing problems encountered.

 Drop in total indexed pages without corresponding errors

-More Excluded than Valid pages
+More non-indexed than indexed pages

 - You have a robots.txt rule that blocks Google from crawling large sections of your site.
 If you are blocking the wrong pages, unblock them.